CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   pip install --user numpy
   pip install --user matplotlib

-To run the compliance test, setup a baseline run with the original baseline model and then a perturbation run based on recent model changes.
+To run the validation test, setup a baseline run with the original baseline model and then a perturbation run based on recent model changes.
 Use ``--set qc`` in both runs in addition to other settings needed.
 Then use the QC script to compare history output,